Magnesium

 Individuals with panic disorder often experience symptoms such as anxiety, fear, and physical sensations like rapid heartbeat and shortness of breath.
 These symptoms can be debilitating and impact daily life.

-Supplementing with magnesium may help reduce anxiety symptoms and improve overall well-being in individuals with panic disorder.
-However, it is essential to consult with a healthcare provider before starting any new supplement regimen, as they can provide guidance on the appropriate dosage and potential interactions with other medications.
+Consulting with a healthcare provider before starting any new supplement regimen is recommended, as they can provide guidance on the appropriate dosage and monitor for any potential interactions with other medications.

 Supplements for Panic Disorder